pxm3974/AutoInfoService/README.md

 # AutoInfoService
-Get detail informatino about the auto vehicle and its dealers near you
+Get detail information about the auto vehicle and its dealers near you